Jump to content

 Roisin McGannon Headshot

-Róisín joined the team as Programme Co-ordinator in May 2022 with a background in community engagement, arts management, youth participation and co-creation.
+Róisín joined the team as Programme Coordinator in May 2022 with a background in community engagement, arts management, youth participation and co-creation.
+She began her new role of Community & Hospital Programme Manager in January 2024.
 She has worked closely with a range of community groups and stakeholders including artist’s, young people, researchers, teachers, cultural practitioners and underrepresented, minority groups.
-Róisin has worked as a Project Manager, Facilitator and Researcher in museum education, programme design and development to deliver inclusive and engaging learning experiences through arts and culture.
+Róisín has worked as a Project Manager, Facilitator and Researcher in museum education, programme design and development to deliver inclusive and engaging learning experiences through arts and culture.
 She has worked at a number of institutions, art galleries and independent cultural spaces across Ireland most recently Science Gallery Dublin and the School of Education at Trinity College Dublin.
 She has managed and coordinated several European Funded Research projects and co-authored publications on the topics of Informal Learning and Art, Science & Society.

 Image of Trudie Gorman, Youth Participation and Engagement Coordinator